 Q: What is the difference between a personal care community and a nursing home?

 A: As recently as the mid-1980s, the limited options for seniors needing assistance were living with a family member or living in a nursing home.
-There was really no place for a senior who needed some assistance with dressing, bathing and meals but did not need around-the-clock skilled nursing care provided in a nursing home.
-For many high functioning seniors who live with some challenges, living in a nursing home with lower functioning residents can be depressing and debilitating.
+There was really no place for a senior who needed some assistance with dressing, bathing and meals but did not need an around-the-clock skilled nursing facility.
+For many high functioning seniors who live with some challenges, living in a nursing homewith lower functioning residents can be depressing and debilitating.

-In many cases, living in a personal care community like Ecumenical Retirement Community will focus on a resident's remaining strengths and abilities.
-In other words, focus on what tasks the resident still can perform appropriately on his or her own rather than emphasizing those areas in which the resident needs assistance.
+In many cases, living in a personal care homelike Ecumenical Retirement Community will focus on a resident’s remaining strengths and abilities.
+In other words, focus on what tasks the resident still can do on his or her own rather than emphasizing those areas in which the resident can’t.

 Q: How do I know when it’s time for personal care?

 A: If you or someone you love is finding it increasingly difficult to manage daily routines, you are not alone.
 Personal careservices typically are recommended when an older adult requires occasional or on-going support with daily activities or routines.
 A supportive living environment with access to qualified caregivers can make a world of difference to individuals with a goal to retain as much of their independence as possible.

 Evaluate if you or your loved one is having challenges with any of these areas:

 - Medical visits (frequent doctors’ visits, replying on others to take you, recent falls, recent hospital admissions)

 - Medication management (difficulty filling prescriptions, hard to interpret pharmacist’s instructions, missed dosages)

 - Meal preparation (difficulty planning meals or cooking, skipping meals, challenging to grocery shop)